 Colorado Valley Communications (CVCTX) is rolling out fiber to more and more residential and business communities every day!
 Learn more about our fiber expansion project and the benefits of fiber below:

 Colorado Valley Communications Fiber Project is an exciting undertaking where we bring Fiber-to-the-Home (FTTH) and Fiber-to-the-Premise (FTTP) technology to homes and businesses in-and-outside our cooperative service area.
 This fiber technology will allow our members/customers to have access to ultra-fast, ultra-reliable internet service.

 CVCTX, and our Board of Directors, have committed to a substantial fiber expansion project in order to address and accommodate the internet needs of our members/customers by facilitating considerable upgrades to the network infrastructure.

 Customers in several parts of the cooperative’s service area can access fiber to the home, while expansion for access is in the works for other locations, in-and-outside the cooperative serving area.

-In areas outside the cooperative’s service area, fiber is already available in the business corridor of La Grange, Schulenburg, Fayetteville and Ellinger – with construction underway in Weimar.
+In areas outside the cooperative’s service area, fiber is already available in many portions of La Grange, Schulenburg, Fayetteville, Ellinger and Weimar.